akatie/simpleknowledgeservice/mongodb/README.md

 3. Recipes for common tasks in various domains - drugs, labs, disorders - that go across schemes.
 The simplest of these are matches where, for example, given an NDC drug code, you want to find the RxNORM normalizing code.

 Note: we're starting with drug schemes (RxNORM, MTHSPL (NDC), FDA classes ...) and will move on from there to disorders (SNOMED, ICD9, ...)

+This is a work in progress.
+The scheme data is normalized and complete but as we work through recipes we may reframe - fatten up or normalize - scheme data to suit our needs.

+    import python
+    doit()

+so ...